-The candidates can view the syllabus given below:
+The candidates can view the syllabus given below for the VITEEE 2018

 - Need for classification; three domains of Linnaean, Whittaker, Bentham and Hooker systems of classification.